One unit of course credit equals four semester hours.

 ECO 314 International Economics

 Gains from an international economy, barriers to international trade, international monetary systems and analysis of economic problems such as economic development, balance of payment deficits and regional economic integration.
-Prerequisites: ECO 210 and 211.
+Prerequisites: ECO 210, 211 and MTH 151 or 162 or equivalent.
 Fall Term, Day; Spring Term, Evening.

 ECO 316 Comparative Economic Systems

 A study of various contemporary economic systems.
 Models of a capitalist market economy, centrally planned socialism and market socialism are analyzed.
-Cases of economic systems such as those of Japan, U.S., China, Russia and Eastern Europe are studied.
+Cases of economic systems such as those of Japan, U.S., China and Europe are studied.
 The special problems and policies associated with the transition from a planned economy to a market economy are examined.
 Prerequisites: ECO 210 and 211.

 ECO 410 Money and Banking

-The role of commercial banks and the federal reserve system in the creation and control of the money supply; analysis of the relationships between the money supply, level of economic activity, price level and interest rates; and the role of monetary policy in economic stabilization.
+The role of commercial banks and the Federal Reserve system in the creation and control of the money supply; analysis of the relationship between the money supply, level of economic activity, price level and interest rates; and the role of monetary policy in economic stabilization.
 Prerequisites: ECO 210, 211 and MTH 151 or 162 or equivalent.
-Fall Term, Day; Spring Term, Evening.
+Fall Term, Evening; Spring Term, Day.

 ECO 414 Microeconomics

 A study of the role of the pricing of products and productive services in the operation of the economy.
 Consideration is given to the issues of efficiency, monopoly, inequality, consumer welfare and an application of economic analysis to a variety of policy issues.
 Prerequisites: ECO 210, 211 and MTH 151 or MTH 162 or equivalent.
 Fall Term.